US: Joe Biden drops out of the presidential race – DW – 07/21/2024

 The 81-year-old president has been facing calls to resign since his debate against Donald Trump three weeks ago, where he seemed frail, was struggling to focus, and slurring his words.
 Before the latest statement on Sunday, however, Biden tried to project defiance and repeatedly dismissed those calls.

-This could signal the start of a complicated and potentially acrimonious process within the party to find a new candidate and mount their own campaign to challenge Trump.
+If the Democrats align behind Harris, it would avoid a complicated and potentially acrimonious process within the party to find a new candidate and mount their own campaign to challenge Trump.

 Biden is the oldest man to ever be elected as the US president, with his rival Trump being the second oldest president in history.